EndeavourAccuracy/FOSSTube/README.txt

 Modify all "CHANGE" in private/fst_db.php.

 Modify all settings in private/fst_settings.php.
-If, for security purposes, you renamed the directory "swift_random", also change it in the above file.
+If, for security purposes, you renamed the directories "swift_random" and "phpqrcode_random", also change it in the above file.

 Modify public_html/.htaccess.
 At the very least the two instances of "yourdomain.com".